sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 ## Property

-The property field is a free form text field used to identify the name of a header, the part of a JSON object using JSON path or part of text body.
+The property field is a free form text field used to identify the name of a header, the part of a JSON object using JSON path or part of a text body.

-- With **JSON response bodies**, the property field accepts **JSON path** expression in the form of dot-separated strings to target nested properties in an object, i.e. `$.product.size` or an item in an array, i.e. `$.[1].key`
+- With **JSON response bodies**, the property field accepts **JSON path** expressions in the form of dot-separated strings to target nested properties in an object, i.e. `$.product.size` or an item in an array, i.e. `$.[1].key`

 - With **text response bodies**, the property field accepts a **regular expression** with a capture group to pick out parts,